kgd-al/amaze/joss/paper.md

 ![A sample maze from the library.
 Every maze can be converted to and from a human-readable string where each underscore-separated component describes one of its facets.
 The *seed* seeds the random number generator used for the paths and stochastic placement of *lures* and *traps*.
 These have a specific probability, shape and/or value and may be specified multiple times to increase the complexity.\label{fig:maze}](../docs/latex/maze/light-wide.png)

 Every maze can be described by human-readable string as illustrated in \autoref{fig:maze}, where every component is optional with sensible default values (excepted the *seed* which is time-dependent).
-The *seed* is used in the random number generator responsible for: a) the depth-first search that creates the part and b) the stochastic placement of the *lures* and *traps*.
+The *seed* is used in the random number generator responsible for: a) the depth-first search that creates the paths and b) the stochastic placement of the *lures* and *traps*.
 As will be detailed below, agents only see a single cell at a time making intersections impossible to handle without additional information.
 *Clues* provide such an information by helpfully pointing towards the correct direction.
 However, users may additionally specify the presence of *traps*, at a given frequency, to replace a clue at an intersection.